ctkjose/v-book/src/en/functions.md

 }
 ```

-We use the function `error(message)` to return an [`IError`](error_handling.md) type.
+We use the function `error(message)` to return an `IError` ([See section Error Handling](error_handling.md)) type.
 In our calling function we use add  catch block with the `or` statement to put the code to be executed when an error is returned.
 Inside the catch block we have a special variable named `err` with the instance of the error.

 In our example we are initializing our variable `a` with the results of calling `do_something()` the code ` or { "default" }` has the string that will be assigned when `do_something()` returns an error.